Table of Contents

 What is inventory?

 Inventory refers to finished goods, as well as raw materials (also called production inventory) and work-in-process (WIP) inventory.
-Since inventory is tied to carrying costs, inventory must be maintained at an optimized level, so all sold and unsold items can be accounted for during tax season.
+Since inventory is tied to carrying costs, inventory must be maintained at an optimised level, so all sold and unsold items can be accounted for during tax season.

 4 main types of inventory